kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'А' U+0410 CYRILLIC CAPITAL LETTER A
    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

-   The Unicode consortium defines a Grapheme^[See <https://unicode.org/glossary/#grapheme>.] as a "What a user thinks of as a character".
+   The Unicode consortium defines a Grapheme^[_aside_: See <https://unicode.org/glossary/#grapheme>.] as a "What a user thinks of as a character".
    Multiple codepoints may be used to represent a grapheme.
    For example, my name in Devangari and Tamil can be written as 3 graphemes in each, but consist of 4 and 5 codepoints in Devangari and Tamil respectively: